limcaroline/graphdee/README.md

 - Stripe integration (test mode) for secure payments
 - Orders marked as paid after successful checkout
 ### My Orders (Full CRUD) page for users (see history, status, download result).
-- Create orders with type, size, and description
+- Create: Users submit a new order via the order form
-- Read/view all user orders
+- Read: Users can view all their orders on the "My Orders" page
-- Update existing orders
+- Update: Users can edit order details (type, size, description, file) before payment
-- Delete orders with confirmation page
+- Delete: Users can delete orders via a confirmation page
 - Upload and download design files
+- Access control is enforced so users can only view and modify their own orders.
 - **Admin delivery**: staff uploads completed files and marks status.
 - **Static/Media handling** with WhiteNoise (static) and Django media.